SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 <a id="fn1">1</a>: BBC News, ["Covid-19 vaccine: First person receives Pfizer jab in UK"](https://www.bbc.com/news/uk-55227325), _BBC News_, 2020-Dec-08. [↩](#fn1a)

-<a id="fn2">2</a>: Eugene V. Debs, ["Canton, Ohio anti-war speech"](https://en.wikiquote.org/wiki/Eugene_V._Debs#The_Canton,_Ohio_Speech,_Anti-War_Speech_(1918)), 1918-Jun-16: "You need at this time especially to know that you are fit for something better than slavery and cannon fodder.
+<a id="fn2">2</a>: Eugene V. Debs, ["Canton, Ohio anti-war speech"](https://en.wikiquote.org/wiki/Eugene_V._Debs#The_Canton,_Ohio_Speech,_Anti-War_Speech_(1918)), 1918-Jun-16: "You need at this time especially to know that you are fit for something better than slavery and __cannon fodder__.
 You need to know that you were not created to work and produce and impoverish yourself to enrich an idle exploiter.
 You need to know that you have a mind to improve, a soul to develop, and a [humanity] to sustain.". [↩](#fn2a)

 <a id="fn3">3</a>: Pfizer/BioNTech, ["Pfizer-BioNTech COVID-19 VACCINE (BNT162, PF-07302048): VACCINES AND RELATED BIOLOGICAL PRODUCTS ADVISORY COMMITTEE BRIEFING DOCUMENT"](https://www.fda.gov/media/144246/download), timestamped 2020-Nov-30 14:23 (GMT). [↩](#fn3a)